Jakuko99/effectb/README.md

 REDDIT_PASS=REDDIT_PASSWORD
 ```
 ### TTS Commands
-Currently TTS works best on Windows hosts.
+Currently TTS works only on Windows hosts.
 It can work on Linux(Ubuntu, etc.), but the voices there are not that good and for some unknown reason the bot crashes sometimes after playback.
 Still trying to find a way how to use TTS, while bot is running on hosting service instead of locally.

 ## Cogs
 Bot's commands are split to four categories based what is their purpose.
 Now using the command `!help` will show commands in their respective categories: